urql-graphql/urql/docs/basics/solid-start.md

 }
 ```

 Now every route and component inside the `Provider` can use GraphQL queries that will be sent to our API.
+The `query` function is provided in the context so that `createQuery` can access it automatically without manual injection.

 ## Queries